pastorjeremywilson/SermonPrepDatabase/README.md

 Sermon Prep Database is a program to organize - and store for easy retrieval - your thoughts and research when preparing a sermon.

 # What's New in v.5.0.3?
+- Fixed spell-check not happening while typing
+- Fixed misspelled word remaining red after correcting it manually
+- Reimplimented keyPressEvent on the formattable text edit to prevent formatting loss when enter is pressed twice
+- Redesigned spell checking so that contractions are properly dealt with

+# Other Recent Changes
 - Fixed a problem with the scripture auto-fill

-# What was new in v.5.0.1?
 - Standardized all text handling across each widget. <span style='color: rgb(180, 0, 0);'>_Note: This change may cause the loss of some formatting in older databases (text styling and paragraph breaks)._</span>
 - Many improvements to the spell-checking functions, preventing a newly-developed crash and increasing speed and reliability